Wilderness 荒野 presents:

 The Line Of Best Fit

-Having spent a year and a half away from recording/touring so as to reinvent and reinvigorate their process, this London/Aarhus-based four-piece now tour their most expansive yet deeply personal record to date (Fable, 2022); music fueled by the simmering collective anxiety of an ephemeral and chaotic world, but held together by a palpable sense of gratitude and joy.
-The essence of their song craft is that good things (strange and remarkable things, too) can come out of bad times or uncomfortable situations.
+Having spent a year and a half away from recording/touring so as to reinvent and reinvigorate their process, The Little Unsaid now tours their most expansive yet deeply personal record to date (Fable, 2022); music fuelled by the simmering collective anxiety of an ephemeral and chaotic world, but held together by a palpable sense of gratitude and joy.
+The essence of their songcraft is that good things (strange and remarkable things, too) can come out of bad times or uncomfortable situations.

 'Bold and different.'